haiwen/seafile-user-manual/en/drive_client/drive_client_for_linux.md

 ## Installing on Debian/Ubuntu

-To install the client, first add the signing key:
+To install the client, first add the signing key which has been updated:

 ```
 sudo wget https://linux-clients.seafile.com/seafile.asc -O /usr/share/keyrings/seafile-keyring.asc